Get

 4. Yogurt

 Plain, non-fat, or low-fat yogurt can be a source of probiotics and calcium.
 Consider adding a spoonful to your dog’s food every day to improve digestion and moisturize the skin, but make sure to read the label.
 It is important that the yogurt doesn’t contain xylitol and is not loaded with sugar.
-Also, keep an eye out for lactose intolerance, and if you are unsure, always consult your vet to ensure your dog can have dairy products, as many dogs may be allergic to dairy.
+Also, keep an eye out for lactose intolerance, and if you are unsure, always consult a vet to ensure your dog can have dairy products, as many dogs may be allergic to dairy.

 5. Liquid Fish Oil